1. Main points

 3. Flash estimates, produced using experimental methods, with different data sources

-The Pay As You Earn (PAYE) Real Time Information (RTI) published in our Earnings and employment from Pay As You Earn Real Time Information, UK: November 2024 bulletin, is an estimate of employees on the PAYE scheme from HM Revenue and Customs (HMRC).
+The Pay As You Earn (PAYE) Real Time Information (RTI) published in our Earnings and employment from PAYE RTI, UK: January 2025 bulletin is an estimate of employees on the PAYE scheme from HM Revenue and Customs (HMRC).
 It does not include those who are employed but are not part of the scheme, or the self-employed.
+Please note that data on RTI workers are available only from Quarter 3 (Oct to Dec) 2014 onwards.

-The addition of the self-employed from the LFS introduces an element of double counting.
-This is because self-employed individuals who are employees of their own firm, known as working proprietors, comprise around 10% of total self-employed workers.
+The addition of the self-employed from the LFS introduces a risk of double counting.
+This is because self-employed individuals who are employees of their own firm, known as working proprietors, make up around 10% of total self-employed workers.
 To address this, we subtract the working proprietors.
-It should also be noted that data on Real Time Information (RTI) workers are available only from Quarter 3 (July to Sept) 2014 onwards.

 As RTI does not collect actual hours worked, the whole-economy hours worked for both the RTI and the LFS is calculated by multiplying LFS average hours worked with the number of workers, as shown in Figure 5.
 By varying the data source for workers, the impact on output per hour can be observed, given the differences in worker counts reported by each source.

-These estimates provide some evidence of alternative trends, with RTI demonstrating a more pronounced decline over the period than estimates resulting purely from the LFS.
-The two series share similar volatility patterns despite differences in trend growth rates.
+These estimates provide some evidence of alternative trends.
+The RTI-based measure is demonstrating a more pronounced decline over the period than estimates only from the LFS.
+The two series share similar volatility patterns, despite differences in trend growth rates.

 Back to table of contents

-The contribution to growth in output per hour worked for 19 industries in Quarter 2 (Apr to June) 2024, relative to the same quarter a year ago, is shown in Figure 6.
+Figure 6 shows the contribution to growth in output per hour worked for 19 industries in Quarter 3 (July to Sept) 2024, relative to the same quarter a year ago.

-The education industry made the largest upward contribution to productivity growth over the last four quarters.
-By contrast, over the same period, the real estate industry (excluding imputed rental) made the largest negative contribution to productivity growth.
+The transport and storage industry made the largest upward contribution to productivity growth over the last four quarters.
+The wholesale and retail industry made the largest negative contribution to productivity growth over the same period.

-Even if every industry sees zero productivity growth, the whole economy can see growth if higher productivity sectors grow, and weaker productivity sectors shrink.
-This movement, or "between-industry effect" has made a negative contribution to productivity growth over the past year.
-This shows that, on average, economic activity tended to shift from industries with higher productivity to industries with lower productivity.
-This is the third consecutive quarter a negative re-allocation effect has been measured.
+Even when every industry experiences zero growth, it is possible for the whole economy to grow if higher productivity sectors grow and weaker productivity sectors shrink.
+This movement, or "between-industry effect", has made a negative contribution to productivity growth over the past year.
+This shows that economic activity tended to shift from industries with higher productivity to industries with lower productivity on average.
+This is the fourth consecutive quarter that a negative reallocation effect has been measured.

-Figure 6: The education industry made the biggest upward contribution to output per hour over the last year
+Figure 6: The transport and storage industry made the biggest upward contribution to output per hour over the last year

 Notes:

-2. The industry contributions may not add up to the total growth in output per hour.
-This is due to the National Accounts balancing value and the impact of rounding.
+2. The industry contributions may not add up to the total growth in output per hour because of the National Accounts balancing value and the impact of rounding.

-4. The relative size of an industry shown is based on the CP value from a year ago.
+4. The relative size of an industry shown is based on the current price (CP) value from a year ago.

 Back to table of contents